yiglas/instaparse-clr/docs/ExperimentalFeatures.md

 # Instaparse Experimental Features

-This document provides an explanation of some of the things I'm experimenting with in instaparse.
+This document provides an explanation of some of the things I'm experimenting with in instaparseclr.
 Please try the new features and let me know what you think.

 ## Optimizing memory